kavishkartha/2021-MESA-NEDC-Project/README.md

   - 10k ohm Potentiometer
   - Arduino Pulse Sensor

 If you are intersted in building this project, please see the design breif in the repository to find the project schematic.
+You will need to download the Arduino IDE, and upload the heartratemonitor_sketch_v1 file to your Arduino.